We know it can be challenging to start your business without some funding in place.

 Santander X UK Awards

 Calling university and early-stage start-ups!
-Enter your innovative business and win up to £15,000 in equity-free funding and the opportunity to compete against the best early-stage startups from across Europe and Latin America in the Santander X Global Awards.
+Enter your innovative business and win a share of £150,000 in equity-free funding and the opportunity to compete against the best early-stage startups from across Europe and Latin America in the Santander X Global Awards.

 The competition is open to University startups from any UK university.